jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) the Commissioner must determine and publish the New Zealand dollar equivalent to the monetary threshold in the definition of excluded seller in section I, B(4)﻿(d) of the extended model reporting standard for digital platforms (see section 91AABB).
 (5) An Order in Council under this section may be made only in the period that starts on the date of commencement of the Taxation (Annual Rates for 2022–23, Platform Economy, and Remedial Matters) Act 2023 and ends on the date that is 3 years after that date.
 (6) An Order in Council made under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+**Crypto-asset reporting framework**

+### 185U Requirements for reporting crypto-asset service providers and crypto-asset users
+(1) For the purposes of this Act, unless the context otherwise requires, terms used in this Act in provisions that relate to the crypto-asset reporting framework have the same meanings as they have in the crypto-asset reporting framework.
+(2) A reporting crypto-asset service provider must comply with the requirements of the crypto-asset reporting framework.
+(3) A crypto-asset user must provide to a person (person A) information that the crypto-asset user holds in relation to themselves or a person related to them if the information is necessary for person A to comply with the requirements of the crypto-asset reporting framework.
+(4) In the crypto-asset reporting framework,—
+  (a) the “Jurisdiction” is New Zealand, unless the context otherwise requires:
+  (b) the “effective date” is 1 April 2026:
+  (c) the “reporting period” for Section II is a tax year, not a calendar year (refer: Section II, paragraph A):
+  (d) despite Section II, paragraph G, the information pursuant to Section II, paragraph A must be reported within 3 months of the end of the tax year to which the information relates:
+  (e) despite Section III, paragraph D, subparagraph 3, a reporting crypto-asset service provider must maintain all documentation and data for a period of not less than 7 years after the end of the period within which the reporting crypto-asset service provider must report the information required to be reported pursuant to Section II:
+  (f) the relevant date for the definition of “Preexisting Individual Crypto-Asset User” is 31 March 2026 (refer: Section IV, paragraph D, subparagraph 4):
+  (g) the relevant date for the definition of “Preexisting Entity Crypto-Asset User” is 31 March 2026 (refer: Section IV, paragraph D, subparagraph 6):
+  (h) despite Section IV, paragraph F, subparagraph 1, the term “Partner Jurisdiction” means any jurisdiction, other than New Zealand, that has put in place equivalent legal requirements and that is included in a list published by New Zealand.

 ## Part 12 — Offences and penalties